jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

 WARNING  This is for testing valet core functions, exiting with code 5.
 WARNING  This is a custom on exit function.
 EXIT     Exiting with code 5, stack:
-├─ In function selfTestCore() $VALET_HOME/valet.d/commands.d/self-test.sh:XXX
+├─ In function selfTestCore1() $VALET_HOME/valet.d/commands.d/self-mock.sh:XXX
 ├─ In function runFunction() $VALET_HOME/valet.d/main:XXX
 ├─ In function parseMainArguments() $VALET_HOME/valet.d/main:XXX
 └─ In function main() $VALET_HOME/valet:XXX